playcanvas/developer.playcanvas.com/README.md

 # PlayCanvas Developer Site

 This is source repository for the [PlayCanvas Developer Site](https://developer.playcanvas.com/).
-It is made up of static web content generated from Markdown files using [Metalsmith](https://metalsmith.io).
+It is made up of static web content generated from Markdown files using [Docusaurus](https://docusaurus.io).

 ## How to build

-Building the site requires `node` and `npm`.
+Building the site requires an install of Node.js 18+.

     cd developer.playcanvas.com
-    npm install
+    npm i
     npm run build

 ## How to serve

-To serve the site locally:
+To serve the built site locally:

     npm run serve

-Now visit http://localhost:51000 in your browser.
+This will automatically open the built site in your browser.

-## Use 'watch' for quick iteration
+## Use 'start' for quick iteration

-The watch build command will automatically rebuild the site when changes are made in the `content` or `public` folders.
+The `start` build command will automatically rebuild the site when changes are made in the `docs`, `src` or `static` folders.

-    npm run watch

-## Update CSS from SCSS

-The site uses Sass to generate the CSS.
-To generate, run:

-    npm run sass
+    npm run start

 ## Update FAQ

-The User Manual on the developer site has a FAQ page which can be found at `content/en/user-manual/faq.md`.
+The User Manual on the developer site has a FAQ page which can be found at `docs/user-manual/faq.md`.
 This is the only Markdown file which is generated from other files (located in the `faq` directory).
-If you would like to add additional FAQs, check them in to the `faq` directory and to regenerate `content/en/user-manual/faq.md` run:
+If you would like to add additional FAQs, check them in to the `faq` directory and to regenerate `docs/user-manual/faq.md` run:

     npm run faq